Apaezmx/simplifai/README.md

 * If using tensorflow with GPU then pip uninstall tensoflow followed by pip install tensorflow-gpu (needs Cuda and cuDNN).
 * python bottle_air/server.py

+You can also just run the start.sh file.

 Once the server is running it should be available at http://localhost:8080/.
 If you need to change the server's port, just change it at the end of server.py.
-There are test CSVs to try under pusher/air/test_files
+There are test CSVs to try under simplifai/bottle_air/test_files

 ## Code guidelines ##